maxfischer2781/alice-xrootd-monitor/docs/configuration.rst

 .. code:: python

-    core << Reports(10333)
-    core >> LogFile("/tmp/xrdmon.log")
+    core.mount(XrdReports(10333) >> LogFile("/tmp/xrdmon.log"))

 Redirection Chains
 ==================

-Processing of reports is based on redirecting the report stream through a chain.
+Processing of reports is based on redirecting the report stream through a chain [#chains]_.
+At each step, the chain processes a single report.
 Each element can inspect, transform and digest reports.

 Elements are connected using the ``>>`` operator.